Thank you for your interest in RV Transport, Inc.

 The truck will earn 78% of the gross line haul rate earned by the company.
 The gross rate for domestic loads varies depending on which customer we are transporting for.
-The driver makes an average of 1.15 to 1.22 per mile for domestic loads (which includes the fuel surcharge) some loads may be less and some loads may be more.
-Canadian loads average 1.32 per mile (which include the fuel surcharge) some loads may be less some loads may be more.
+The driver makes an average of 1.18 to 1.35 per mile for domestic loads (which includes the fuel surcharge) some loads may be less and some loads may be more.
+Canadian loads average 1.43 per mile (which includes the fuel surcharge) some loads may be less some loads may be more.
 Obtaining a passport or an enhanced Driver’s License to enter into Canada would be beneficial.

 From your earnings, you pay for your own fuel, oil and tires, maintenance, and the insurance on your truck.
 RV Transport will pay for the cargo insurance, and RV Transport will also pay for the $1,000,000.00 liability insurance required by the D.O.T.
 No taxes are withheld from your earnings.
 We issue a Form 1099 at the end of the calendar year.